Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

     Here, the coupling, labelled "Allen-Cahn", contain only one problem defined by the C++ object `ac_problem`. -->

 This implies many C++ objects designed specifically for `SLOTH`.
-The main one is the `Problem` object defined as a collection of:
+The main one is the `Problem` object defined as a collection of C++ objects of interest for `SLOTH`:

 - a `Variables` object,
 - an `Operator` object,